On the Applications page of the Auth0 Dashboard, locate your application in the list and click its name to view the available settings.

 Description: A free-text description of the Application's purpose.
 Maximum of 140 characters.

-Application Logo: The URL to a logo (recommended size: 150x150 pixels) to be displayed for the application.
+Application Logo: The URL of a logo (recommended size: 150x150 pixels) to display for the application.
 Appears in several areas, including the list of applications in the Dashboard and customized consent forms.
+If none is set the default badge for this type of application will be shown.

 None(public client without a client secret),